When should I file an amended return?

 When should I file an application for abatement?

 Taxpayers file a request for abatement to dispute an audit finding, dispute a penalty, or to dispute a Responsible Person determination.

 In the past I’ve filed a Form CA-6 for both amended returns and applications for abatement.
 What is the new process?

-Beginning November 30, 2015, most business taxpayers can simply adjust the amounts shown on the original return, and submit a revised return to DOR online through MassTaxConnect.
-Corporate excise filers may still file amended returns electronically through third-party tax preparation software whether the amendment increases or decreases the tax due.
+Since November 30, 2015, most business taxpayers have been able to simply adjust the amounts shown on the original return, and submit a revised return to DOR online through MassTaxConnect.
+Corporate excise filers can file amended returns electronically through third-party tax preparation software whether the amendment increases or decreases the tax due.

 Keep in mind that some taxpayers are required to file amended returns electronically.
 Refer to TIR 15-9, Electronic Filing and Payment Requirements Extended to Additional Tax Types, to see if the electronic filing and payment requirements apply to you.
-Filing electronically is always the quickest option but if you are not required to file electronically, check the amended return box on your paper return and file it the way you usually do.
+Filing electronically is always the quickest option, but if you are not required to file electronically check the amended return oval on your paper return and file it the way you usually do.

 Since November 30, 2015, business taxpayers have been able to dispute an audit finding or a penalty online through MassTaxConnect.
 Beginning December 5, 2016, MassTaxConnect will also be available for personal income tax, fiduciary, estate and other tax types to file an application for abatement online.
 In addition to disputing an audit finding or penalty assessment, individuals can dispute a Responsible Person determination or submit an innocent spouse claim (see also Form 84 ) through MassTaxConnect.